Outdoor rides at 6:30 PM! Tue and Thu road rides. Wed mountain bike rides.

 Scroll to the bottom to learn how you can knock an hour off your century time!

-All our SAGs have hours of operation that are based on a max speed of 25mph and a minimum speed of 10mph with a 7:30 AM start time.
+All our SAGs have hours of operation that are based on a max speed of 25mph and a minimum speed of 10mph with a 7:00 AM start time.
 Our workers like helping out but they have lives too.
 If you start early or late or are spending too much time at each SAG you can run out of time and miss the cut off!
-SAG hours of operation will be posted on the map and included on the GPS route cues you can download.
+SAG hours of operation will be posted here before the ride, on the map and included on the GPS route cues you can download.

 How to take an hour off your century time!